deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-chat-in-browser/readme.md

 }
 ```

 The deepstream service will check if the user exists.
-If not, it initiates a signUp function that creates an HTTP POST to our deepstreamHub API.
+If not, it initiates a signUp function that creates an HTTP POST to our deepstream API.
 You can find out more about our HTTP API [here](/tutorials/protocols/http-endpoint).
 After which, the login function is immediately called, where the user's list is called.
 The function checks if the current user is in the system or not.
 If not the userID will be added to the list, creating a record with the email and the userId.

 ```javascript